nccgroup/Berserko/README.md

 ### Domain Trusts ###
 If Kerberos domain trusts are in use in your environment, you can find some guidance [here](docs/domain_trusts.md).

+### Port Forwarding / Kerberos over TCP ###
+By default, Berserko performs all Kerberos interactions with the KDC over UDP (port 88).
+If you want to use TCP instead, this is possible.
+The most common reason for doing this is probably where an SSH port forward for TCP port 88 is in use.
+Just add `udp_preference_limit = 1` to your *krb5.conf* file, so it looks like this:

+    [libdefaults]
+        forwardable = true
+        udp_preference_limit = 1

 ### Bugs ###
 * If the UI for the Berserko tab doesn't display properly, try using Burp's Metal theme.